This isn’t a question that can be addressed in depth in an article that’s this long. In fact, entire book have already been written on the subject.

 We also observed that within coaching there are three main levels of change , which are not tightly carried out by three kinds of coaching.

 The answer to the question of how transformative coaches work is pretty straightforward.
-They operate in the exact manner as every other coach who is human.
+They operate in an exact manner as every other coach who is human.

 The difference lies in the concentration and the intention.